A Game of Thrones-Chapter 28

 |Chapter chronology (All)|

 Catelyn and Ser Rodrik take shelter from the rain at the Crossroads Inn.
-Soon after, Tyrion and his party arrive.
+Soon after, Tyrion Lannister and his party arrive.
 Tyrion recognizes Catelyn, who had hoped to remain anonymous, and Catelyn takes this opportunity to convince the men in the room to take Tyrion captive so he can face the king’s justice in Winterfell.

 Catelyn and Ser Rodrik are on the road back north to Winterfell.
-It is raining, and Ser Rodrik tells Catelyn that she should cover her head to keep her from a chill.
-Catelyn, however, enjoys the feel of the rain on her face and replies that it's only water and that she's enjoying the feeling of it on her face; it takes her back to her childhood with her brother, her sister, and Littlefinger at Riverrun.
+It is raining and Ser Rodrik suggests Catelyn should cover her head to keep from taking a chill.
+Catelyn, however, enjoys the feel of the rain on her face and replies that it is only water.
+The warm southern rain reminds Catelyn of her childhood with her brother, her sister, and Littlefinger at Riverrun.
 Rains are much less pleasant in the North.

 Rodrik states it would be good to have a fire and a warm meal.
 Catelyn tells him that the Crossroads Inn is only a short way ahead.
 Catelyn remembers sleeping there many times when traveling with her father when she was young, when it was run by a fat woman named Masha Heddle.
 Ser Rodrik reminds her that an inn is too public and that it might be best to find a small holdfast if they do not want to be recognized.
-However, when they pass unrecognized by a party of soldiers led by Lord Jason Mallister, a bannerman to Catelyn's father, Catelyn decides they will not be recognized at the inn.
+However, when they pass unrecognized by a party of soldiers led by Lord Jason Mallister, a bannerman to her father, Catelyn decides they will not be recognized at the inn.